Diyago/Tabular-data-generation/README.md

 | poverty_A              |           0.937 |          **0.950** |                      0.933 |
 | taxi                   |           0.966 |          0.938 |                      **0.987** |
 | adult                  |           0.995 |          0.967 |                      **0.998** |

-## Acknowledgments

-The author would like to thank Open Data Science community [7] for many valuable discussions and educational help in the growing field of machine and deep learning.

 ## Citation